Dementia - discover more

 Looking for articles and books on this topic?

-The RCN e-library which can be accessed using your membership number provides:
+The RCN library and heritage services which can be accessed using your membership number provides:

 - e-journals - access to over 1,000 full text journals via databases and an A-Z list, including a range of psychology journals